The Outlive team

 - Olympic Lifting with John Broz

-Jared and Michelle both have a Specialized Honours Bachelor in Design (B. Des.), an interdisciplinary degree to apply design in research, health, engineering, and other fields for clarity of understanding.
+Jared and Michelle both have a Specialized Honours Bachelor in Design (B. Des.), an interdisciplinary degree to apply design in the fields of research and health (among others) for improving clarity and understanding.

 We've already helped 7,500+ people like you